-- 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: No. - c.
+1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how:

+c.
 Describe any structures on the site.

+'''

+Site has 3 existing structures to be demolished and be replaced in this project.

+'''

-Site is vacant. - d.
+d.
 Will any structures be demolished?
 If so, what?

+3 structures shall be demolished.

-No. - e.
+e.
 What is the current zoning classification of the site?

-The site is currently zoned I-M Medium Industrial, and the proposed use is permitted within this district. - f.
+The site is currently zoned I-M Medium Industrial and the proposed use is permitted within this district.

+f.
 What is the current comprehensive plan designation of the site?

-The current comprehensive plan designation of the site is Industrial. - g.
+The current comprehensive plan designation of the site is Industrial.

+g.
 If applicable, what is the current shoreline master program designation of the site?

-N/A. - h.
+- h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify.
-No. - i.
+If so, specify. - i.
 Approximately how many people would reside or work in the completed project?

-No one will be residing in the proposed development but there will be approximately 20 people working in the completed project. - j.
+Approximately 5 people would work at the final project.

+j.
 Approximately how many people would the completed project displace?

+k.
+Proposed measures to avoid or reduce displacement impacts, if any:

+N/A

-None. - k.
-Proposed measures to avoid or reduce displacement impacts, if any: N/A - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: The project will be permitted through local jurisdictions in accordance with all applicable zoning ordinances. - m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: N/A.
+L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

+The project will be permitted through local jurisdictions in accordance with all applicable zoning ordinances.

+m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: